 |

-The official brochure and JEE Main Syllabus are available online at jeemain.nta.nic.in.
-The JEE Main 2025 Syllabus is not anticipated to change.
+The official brochure and JEE Main Syllabus will be available online at jeemain.nta.nic.in.
+The JEE Main 2026 Syllabus is not anticipated to change.
 The JEE Main Syllabus for Paper 1 (B.E./B.Tech) includes subjects like mathematics, physics, and chemistry.
-The Aptitude, Drawing, and Mathematics subjects are included in the JEE Main Syllabus for Paper 2A (B.Arch) whereas questions focused on mathematics, aptitude, and planning are covered in Paper 2B (B.Planning).
+The Aptitude, Drawing, and Mathematics subjects are included in the JEE Main Syllabus for Paper 2A (B.Arch), whereas questions focused on mathematics, aptitude, and planning are covered in Paper 2B (B.Planning).

 JEE Main Mathematics Syllabus